-As an Access Control Specialist (ACS), you will be security a Top-Secret government facility against all forms of technical espionage, acts of terror, and crime against the U.S. government.
+As an Access Control Specialist (ACS), you will be working in security at a Top-Secret government facility against all forms of technical espionage, acts of terror, and crime against the U.S. government.

 We understand that this position is not the end goal and we totally agree!
 We use this contract as a way for you to receive your clearance and gain experience working on a government contract and then use your work experience and your Bachelor’s degree to Identify, Qualify and Procure a job for you doing intelligence analysis, cyber security, systems administration, and lots of other jobs within the Intelligence Community.
 The Agency that does your Background Investigation (BI) requires that you work a minimum of 1,000-hours.
 Because of this, we require you to work 1,000-hours and then transition you to at least an entry-level position doing what you want to do for an agency you would like to work for!

-While working as an ACS you will be paid anywhere from $20/hour.
+While working as an ACS you will be paid approximately $20/hour or more.
 As you are trained to work other posts, you will be paid at a higher rate.
 You will be paid at the rate for each post you work.